Detailed Review of Cannondale Trail 2: Is It Worth the $800?

 • Trail 1 – Top model with excellent components and a 120 mm air fork travel, intended for trail enthusiasts.

-• Trail 2 High-specked mid-range model with a 1×12 SRAM SX drivetrain and an air fork, made for intermediate trail riders.
+• Trail 2 High-specked mid-range model with a 1×9 Shimano CUES drivetrain and a 100 mm fork, made for intermediate trail riders.

 • Trail 3 – A reasonably priced model for trail beginners and enthusiasts with excellent value for money, 120mm of travel, hydraulic disc brakes, and 12 wide-range gears.